ReSMS-dev/resms-java/README.md

 For complete documentation, visit [resms.dev/docs](https://docs.resms.dev/). sure to update tests as appropriate.

+Here is an implementation example of ReSMS Java package: https://github.com/ReSMS-dev/resms-java-example

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.